ISISComputingGroup/ibex_user_manual/The-Scripting-Console.md

 Additionally, pressing "Page Up" will display a window containing the entire command history.
 Previous commands can be selected from the list or searched for using the text box at the bottom.
 If you want to search for terms anywhere inside the command (not just at the start), you can do this by prefixing the search term with the * symbol ("match anything").
 So the search term `H20` will not match the command `g.load_script("H2O.py")`, but `*H20` will.

+Note that the command history is cleared when the IBEX client is restarted, but will be preserved when just the scripting console is restarted.

 ### Toolbar

 The toolbar in the top right provides additional functionality.